Nineteen85

-Anthony Paul Jefferies (born July 1, 1985), known professionally as Nineteen85, is a Canadian record producer and songwriter.
+Paul Jefferies (born July 1, 1985), known professionally as Nineteen85, is a Canadian record producer and songwriter.
 He won the ASCAP Music Award twice consecutively in 2014 and 2015.
 His stage name is derived from his birth year.

 He is best known for producing songs for Drake, such as "One Dance", "Hotline Bling" and "Hold On, We're Going Home".
 In 2014, he was named by Complex magazine as one of 15 new producers to watch for.
 In 2015, he founded the R&B duo Dvsn with singer Daniel Daley.
 He has been nominated for three Grammy Awards, including for "Producer of the Year (Non-Classical)".